 B. Other Painting

-Han through Tang: Paintings, dating to as early as the Southern and Northern, are on such media as banners, hand-scrolls, and fans.
+Han through Tang: Paintings, dating to as early as the Southern and Northern Dynasties, are on such media as banners, hand-scrolls, and fans.
 Subjects are drawn from Buddhism, Confucianism, and Daoism.
 Other subjects include landscapes and hunting scenes.

 Inapplicability of Notice and Delayed Effective Date

-This amendment involves a foreign affairs function of the United States and is, therefore, being made without notice or public procedure or a delayed effective date (5 U.S.C.
-553(a)(1)).
+This amendment involves a foreign affairs function of the United States and is, therefore, being made without notice or public procedure under 5 U.S.C.
+553(a)(1).
+For the same reason, a delayed effective date is not required under 5 U.S.C.
+553(d)(3).

 Regulatory Flexibility Act

-Because no notice of proposed rulemaking is required, the provisions of the Regulatory Flexibility Act (5 U.S.C.
+Because no notice of proposed rulemaking is required, the provisions Start Printed Page 112of the Regulatory Flexibility Act (5 U.S.C.
 601 et seq.) do not apply.